• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Creating a Garden Path or Garden Stepping Stones – How to Prepare the Ground and then Lay the Path
+Home > DIY How To Projects and Tutorial Guides > How to Lay a Garden Path

-How to design your garden path and advice on different materials.
-See how to prepare and lay different types of path in your garden.
-Learn how to make all types of path from garden stepping stones to paving slabs.
+How to design and lay a garden path and advice on the different materials you can make a path from.
+See how to prepare and lay different types of path in your garden, learn how to make all types of path from garden stepping stones to paving slabs.

 TwitterFacebookPin ItBuffer